recrm/ArchiveTools/README.md

 	* example: python3 json-extractor.py -path /path/to/folder
 	* (Looks in folder /path/to/folder to find tweets.)

+* -id
+    * Adds duplicate detection an specified json entry.
+    * example: python3 json-extractor.py -id id_str
+    * (Will skip any json object that has the attribute id_str identical to an entry already scanned.)

+* -NA
+    * This flag will insert 'NA' into any json entry that cannot be found instead of erroring.
+    * example: python3 json-extractor.py -NA optional:entry
+    * (Will create insert 'NA' into any 'optional:entry' that cannot be found.

+* -compress
+    * Creates a new .json file instead of a csv file.
+Inserts all scanned entries into the output file.
+    * example python3 json-extractor.py -compress -path /path/to/folder
+    * (Will scan all .json files in /path/to/folder and will insert them into one large .json file.

 * -output
 	* Changes the name of the csv file the extractor outputs to.
 	* example: python3 json-extractor.py -output Rob-Ford.csv
 	* (Rob-Ford.csv will be created instead of output.csv)

+* -dialect
+	* Sets the format the csv file will follow.
+Defaults to Microsoft excel.
+	* See python module csv.list_dialects() for details.

 * -start
 	* Allows the extractor to filter by time.
 If set will only record tweets